svrnm/agenticc/README.md

 [![CodeQL](https://github.com/svrnm/agenticc/actions/workflows/codeql.yml/badge.svg)](https://github.com/svrnm/agenticc/actions/workflows/codeql.yml)
 ![Agentic](https://img.shields.io/badge/llm_powered-agents-green?style=flat-square)

-**An agentic C compiler that agentically compiles agentic applications.** 🤖✨
+**An agentic code compiler that agentically compiles agentic applications.** 🤖✨

-agenticc is a revolutionary agentic compiler that leverages the power of large language models to agentically compile and execute C programs.
+agenticc is a revolutionary agentic compiler that leverages the power of large language models to agentically compile and execute code.
-Instead of traditional compilation, agenticc creates agentic binaries that use AI to understand, compile, and run your C code on-the-fly.
+Instead of traditional compilation, agenticc creates agentic binaries that use AI to understand, compile, and run your code on-the-fly.

 Every application that is compiled with agenticc is an AI-powered agentic application, you can use in your agentic workflows!